AlexToTheSun/Validator_Activity/State-Sync/README.md

 2) Make the reset of the entire date, which was loaded with previous synchronization attempts.
 3) Enter information for synchronization by state sync to `config.toml`
 4) Restart
-## How to run your own RPC with State Sync?
+## How to run your own RPC with State Sync
 On the example of the Axelar Network.
 1) Install the Axelar' binary https://docs.axelar.dev/validator/setup/manual
 2) Download the blockchain a convenient way for you (Synchronize)